 Performance Art 101: The Black Mountain College, John Cage & Merce Cunningham

-This article was the first of six weekly posts introducing some of the key moments from performance art, its context and its history.
-This article begins with the fifties.
+This article introduces some of the key moments from performance art, its context and its history from the 1950s.

 Bring the noise